samano21/DSFinalProject/README.md

 "Run All" PresentationGrahpics to output graphics used in presentations.
 All graphics are hypothetical ones that do not reflect reality.
 Graphics were used to explain concepts easily.

 ## Data
-Contains all the dataset used in Wrangling.rmd
+Contains all the dataset used in Wrangling.rmd.